This information is intended to provide only a general overview

 - Minimally invasive heart valve surgery: a 5–10 cm incision is made by a surgeon without opening your whole chest.
 This surgery reduces blood loss, trauma, length of hospital stay and may accelerate recovery.
 Minimally invasive heart valve surgeries have been performed for more than 15 years and have recently been improved thanks to video-assisted procedures22.
 Several reports have been published detailing these techniques and confirming that they could be performed safely and effectively in both aortic and mitral positions36.
 They have gained in popularity and resultsc suggest that many patients may be candidate for this minimally invasive surgery.

-- Minimally invasive catheter-based procedure (TAVI or TAVR): For about 5 years, this procedure has been offered by cardiologists to patients deemed inoperable, typically those over 75 years old suffering from severe Aortic Stenosis, and generally with multiple severe concomitant diseases.
+- Minimally invasive catheter-based procedure (TAVI or TAVR): This procedure has been offered by cardiologists to patients deemed inoperable, typically those over 75 years old suffering from severe Aortic Stenosis, and generally with multiple severe concomitant diseases.